Nextflow

 Basic invocation

-Run a Nextflow hello world example
+Run a Nextflow “Hello World” example:

-terra nextflow run hello
+wb nextflow run hello

-ℹ️ terra nextflow run
+ℹ️ wb nextflow run

 Running Nextflow from a workspace